Table of Content

 ManyRequests has updated its pricing structure.
 They now offer plans based on team size, with all tiers including unlimited clients:

-- Starter ($99/month or $79 billed annually): Includes 2 team members, client portal, request tracking, file sharing, branded workspace, custom domain, and basic modules.
+- Starter ($99/month): 2 team members, portal, request tracking, file sharing, custom domain

 Complete Business Management Tool with Built-In CRM, Finance & Automation